wints/documentation/recipes/deepviews.md

 ## Advanced: Convert your mobile website into a Deepview

 You already have a website and you'd prefer to host the mobile web preview of the content.
 No problem!
-You can use the [Branch web SDK](https://github.com/BranchMetrics/Smart-App-Banner-Deep-Linking-Web-SDK/blob/master/WEB_GUIDE.md) to convert your mobile site into a deepview.

-{% ingredient web_sdk/smart_banner %}{% override header %}{% endoverride %}{% endingredient %}
+Please see [this guide about deep linking from your mobile site.](https://dev.branch.io/recipes/deep_link_mobile_site/)

 -----